bhubie/talks/making-impossible-states-impossible/slides/slides.md

 and that is the exhaustive pattern matching with the Match method.

 Here I have a razor component.
 Pretty stratight forwward.
 I am injecting in the View Model.
-- On the view model, I am using the Match Method which wl match on the current objects type and execute the code you want to.
+- [click] On the view model, I am using the Match Method which will match on the current objects type and execute the code you want to.
    - Which in this case I am returning a Blazor Render Fragment that will be rendered in the UI..
-   - So Going over this, it is saying in the case of loadingImage - execute the RenderLoading method.
+   - [click] So Going over this, it is saying in the case of loadingImage - execute the RenderLoading method.
-   - if the state is errorRetrievingImage - execute the RenderErrorRetrievingImage method.
+   - [click] if the state is errorRetrievingImage - execute the RenderErrorRetrievingImage method.
-   - if the state is displayingImage - execute the RenderImage method.
+   - [click] if the state is displayingImage - execute the RenderImage method.
-   - The RenderImage method is a bit more complex as that has another Oneof we are matching on for the LPR state.
+   - [click] The RenderImage method is a bit more complex as that has another Oneof we are matching on for the LPR state.
+   - [click] I am matching again on the lpr stae
+   - [click] When unknown - render the lpr not sent function
+   - [click] When loading - render the lpr loading function
+   - [click] When received - render the lpr received function passing in the license plate text
+   - [click] When error - render the lpr error function
+- [click] then when the button is clicked we get the license plate

-- The best thing about this Match method, Is its exhaustiveness.
+- [click] The best thing about this Match method, Is its exhaustiveness.
    - If I were to add another type into the OneOf declleration, I immendeitlay get a syntax error where it is being used and my code woudldnt compile.

-   - Gong to attempt to show this now in my editor (Demo)

  (Pause for questions befor next slide )
 -->